edgecomllc/eupf/docs/install.md

 # How to install and run eUPF
 The easyest way to install eUPF is to use helm charts for one of the supported opensource 5G core projects in your own kubernetes cluster.
-Alternatively, eUPF could be deployed with docker-compose (only with free5gc config is ready at the moment).
+Alternatively, eUPF could be deployed with docker-compose (with free5gc or OpenAirInterface configs is ready at the moment).

 We have prepared templates to deploy with two opensource environments: **open5gs** and **free5gc**, for you to choose.